named-data/ndn-cxx/docs/manpages/ndnsec-export.rst

 ndnsec-export
 =============

-``ndnsec-export`` is a tool to export an identity's security data

 Usage
 -----

 ::

-    $ ndnsec-export [-h] [-o output] [-p] identity
+    $ ndnsec-export [-h] [-o output] identity

 Description
 -----------

-``ndnsec-export`` can export public data of the ``identity`` including default key/certificate.
-``ndnsec-export`` can also export sensitive data (such as private key), but the sensitive data will be encrypted.
-The exported identity can be imported again using ``ndnsec-import``.

-By default, the command will write exported data to standard output.
+``ndnsec-export`` exports the default certificate of an identity and its private key as a file.
+It will ask for a passphrase to encrypt the private key.
+The output file can be imported again with ``ndnsec-import`` command.

 Options
 -------

+``-h``
+  Print a help message.

 ``-o output``
-  Output the exported data to a file pointed by ``output``.

-``-p``
-  Export private key of the identity.
-A password will be asked for data encryption.
+  Write to an output file instead of the standard output.

+``identity``
+  The identity name.

 Examples
 --------

-Export an identity's security data including private key and store the security data in a file:
+Export an identity's default certificate and private key into a file:

 ::

-    $ ndnsec-export -o id.info -p /ndn/test/alice
+    $ ndnsec-export -o alice.ndnkey /ndn/test/alice

-Export an identity's security data without private key and write it to standard output:
+Export an identity's default certificate and private key to the standard output:

 ::